How to use display ads for affiliate marketing

 Beginner vs advanced considerations

-Tactics should scale with experience and budget.
-Beginners benefit from simple, measurable plays and close QA.
-Start small, prioritise contextual targeting, and validate tracking before scaling.
+Tactics should scale with experience, budget, and measurement maturity.
+Beginners usually benefit from simple, measurable campaigns and close QA.
+Starting with contextual targeting, a small creative set, and clean tracking is often more useful than adding multiple audience layers too early.

 • Intermediate: introduce audience targeting, retargeting, and systematic creative testing